Which? scam alerts

 5 I used a money transfer wire service

-Unfortunately, you can't always get your money back if you've been scammed, especially if you've handed over cash or you’ve paid via a wire service like Western Union, MoneyGram or PayPoint.
+Unfortunately, you can't always get your money back if you've been scammed, especially if you've handed over cash or you’ve paid via a wire service such as MoneyGram, PayPoint or Western Union.

 All of these services provide advice on how to avoid fraud and scams, so it’s a good idea to read their advice to safeguard yourself against future scams of this kind.

 6 I didn't authorise the payment